uhop/stream-chain/README.md

           * If it is `undefined` or `null`, no value shall be passed.
           * Otherwise, the value will be passed to the next stream.
       * Special value:
         * If it is an instance of [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or "thenable" (an object with a method called `then()`), it will be waited for.
-Its result should be a special value.
+Its result should be a regular value.
         * If it is an instance of a generator or "nextable" (an object with a method called `next()`), it will be iterated according to the [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) protocol.
 The results should be regular values.
       * Any thrown exception will be catched and passed to a callback function effectively generating an error event.
   * If it is an asynchronous function, it can return a regular value.